 Ages 6-8, 9-12, 12-16

-Be curious, be bold, and be yourself.
 Students will explore a variety of age-appropriate acting tools and techniques such as the relationship between the physical body and character.
 Younger students develop imagination, creativity, self-confidence, and empathy in a fun and expressive way.
-As students progress, they will apply their techniques to solo and group scripts, improvisations, and devised work.
+As participants progress, they will apply their techniques to solo and group scripts, improvisations, and devised work.
 Teen artists will learn to sharpen their instincts to make strong and consistent choices.

 Ages 6-8, 9-12, 12-19*